Introduction to the Design Principles

 - The functionality is lacking, i.e. We don’t understand how the legs would function

-- The silhouette is not on its best.
+- The silhouette is not at its best.
 Interesting ins and outs can be used to show the functionality of the design better and rotation/pivot points

 - The object looks flat and misses volume, applying some shading and having overlapping elements could fix this.